brynnb/idlequest/README.md

 ## To-Do

+* Double check ALL for races on items is working as intended, make sure race-specific item is also only showing that one race
-1. Calculate health, mana, stamina, and maybe armor and attack points on character creation/stat and level change
+* Calculate health, mana, stamina, and maybe armor and attack points on character creation/stat and level change
-2. Separate character creation into its own page
+* Separate character creation into its own page
-3. Add character starting inventory/display it
+* Add character starting inventory/display it
-4. Incremental/idle combat engine
+* Incremental/idle combat engine
-5. Lots more
+* Lots more

 ## Backlog